theonlyid/theonlyid.github.io/_posts/2015-01-01-fNIRS-Ephys.md

 Simultaneous acquisition of neuroimaging signals and intracortical electophysiology is indisposable for understanding and correctly interpreting the functional neuroimaging signal.
 However, the most commonly used techniques are incredibly expensive (in the range of hundreds to millions of dollars) and have interactions between the different modalities (for example the MR gradients causing massive artefacts in the electrophysiology signals, or the physical electrodes interfering with the field-of-view in optical imaging).

-To overcome these problems, I developed and investigated a novel technique for This method enables the simultaneous acquisition of intracortical electrophysiology signals and neuroimaging signals using epi-dural functional near-infrared spectroscopy without crosstalk from one modality to another.
+To overcome these problems, I developed and investigated a novel technique to study localized neuro-vascular coupling.
+This method enables the simultaneous acquisition of intracortical electrophysiology signals and neuroimaging signals using epi-dural functional near-infrared spectroscopy without crosstalk from one modality to another.

 This method led to the discovery of novel insights into the nature of neurovascular coupling, leading to the identification of independent correlates of spiking activity and low-frequency LFPs, enabling a much better interpretation of the neuroimaginng signal.